The 11 Most Haunted Places in NYC

 5. Hotel Chelsea, Chelsea

 More celebrity ghosts!
 Everyone who’s anyone has stayed at the Chelsea Hotel, including Bob Dylan, Patti Smith, Tennessee Williams, Sid Vicious, Jimi Hendrix and Janis Joplin.
 Guests have reported ghost sightings throughout the iconic hotel, especially in room 205, where writer Dylan Thomas became ill before he died.
-Today, the site is stuck in construction purgatory (for a supposed reopening) as well as a legal battle with its longtime tenants.
+Today, you can book stays at the hotel and explore the glorious, yet spooky, history.

 6. The Campbell, Midtown

-Originally the luxurious digs of millionaire financier and Credit Clearing House manager John Campbell, the space in Grand Central Terminal became a jail before being renovated into a cushy lounge where you can sip cocktails.
+Originally the luxurious digs of millionaire financier and Credit Clearing House manager John Campbell, the space in Grand Central Terminal became a jail before being renovated into a cushy lounge ideal for sipping cocktails.
 The staff has reported a lot of freaky happenings but call the ghosts “fashionable and friendly.”
 Phew.

 7. Merchant’s House Museum, East Village

-The Tredwell family lived in this house on East Fourth Street for 100 years before it became a national landmark.
-According to legend, Gertrude Tredwell, who was born in the house and lived there until her death at age 93, became obsessed with keeping the home in its original condition, even when the neighborhood began to decline.
-Since her death, doors in the home open and close inexplicably, and visitors have reported the smell of gas lamps.
+The Tredwell family lived in this house on East Fourth Street for 100 years before it became a museum and a national landmark.
+According to legend, Gertrude Tredwell, who was born in the house in 1840 and lived there until her death at age 93, kept her home in its original condition, even when the neighborhood began to decline.
+Since her death, strange and inexplicable happenings have been reported—sounds, sightings, smells—by staff, volunteers, visitors, even passersby: doors in the home open and close inexplicably, piano music plays at night, and visitors have reported the smell of gas lamps.

 8. Renwick Smallpox Hospital, Roosevelt Island

 The abandoned hospital is one of the most haunted (and, um, terrifying) sites in all of NYC.
-Originally built in 1854, it housed smallpox patients for a century before falling into disrepair.
-The creepy ruins (you know, the ones you can see from the FDR) are currently under renovation and will be reopened to the public soon (oh, good).
+Originally built in 1854, it housed smallpox patients for 20 years before going through a handful of changes—into a larger general hospital, followed by a nursing school—and then ultimately falling into disrepair.
+The creepy ruins (you know, the ones you can see from the FDR) are supposed to be renovated any day now, and it’s totally cool with us if they don’t finish anytime soon.

 9. Hart Island, Long Island Sound

 The only thing spookier than an abandoned smallpox hospital?
 An abandoned psychiatric hospital on a remote island with more than a million dead bodies buried on it.
-Located east of the Bronx, this spine-chilling NYC spot is accessible to the public by appointment only.
+Located east of the Bronx, this spine-chilling NYC spot is accessible to the public for free by appointment only, and now also serves as a burial ground for thousands of people who died of the coronavirus.

 Looks pretty cute from the outside, doesn’t it?
 This unassuming apartment building at 14 West Tenth Street in the Village was once the home of Mark Twain, and several residents have reported sightings of the famous writer.
 Although he didn’t die there, 22 others have (and yikes, some were really gruesome).